 Green Lacewing Larvae

-Target Pest: Aphids, Mealybugs, Scale, Spider Mites (especially Red Mites), Caterpillars, Thrips, Whiteflies, Moth Eggs and Leafhopper Nymphs.
+Target Pest: Aphids, Mealybugs, Scale, Spider Mites (especially Red Mites), Caterpillars, psyllid, Thrips, Whiteflies, Moth Eggs and Leafhopper Nymphs.
 Feeds on nectar and pollen as adults.

 Green Lacewings are general predators that feed on a variety of insects.
 They are very effective on aphids.
 During the larval stages it is a predator.
 Adults are large green insects with large almost transparent lace-like green wings.
-Larvae are small alligator looking critters with conspicuous legs.
+Larvae are small alligator looking critters with noticeable legs.
 They move from plant to plant on leaves.
 Larvae pupate on upper leaf surfaces, plant stems and twigs.
 Eggs are laid on hair-like filaments – up to 600 eggs per adults.
 Green Lacewings are shipped as eggs, larvae or adults.
 Storing the eggs can be done at a temperature of 40°F for 1-3 weeks.
 Ideally Green Lacewings should be released as soon as you see larvae hatching out.
 Each package of Lacewings has disbursement pouches included Each pouch should be placed in the crotch of the plant limbs or stapled/paper clipped to leaves.
 Once pouches are placed, pour a small amount of material in each pouch.
 Spread the release sites out as much as possible.
 To improve performance, ants must be controlled.
 Several generations may occur during one season.

 Pesticides and even-wetting agents and spreader-stickers may adversely affect Lacewing survival.
 Broad spectrum and systemic insecticides are toxic to Lacewings.